Introduction to Company Identification in India

 - CIN is officially required on the documents printed for the company, like letterhead, invoices, billing notices, official emails, company brochures, and websites.

-- CIN is required in government and statutory forms filling as ROC filing forms, GST filing forms, tax filings, IEC registration, and PF & ESI compliances.
+- CIN is required in government and statutory forms filing as ROC filing forms, GST filing forms, tax filings, IEC registration, and PF & ESI compliances.

 In summary, CIN is the official ID for the company and is mandatory to be displayed in the areas mentioned above.